-All members of the Chapman community are encouraged to learn about the safety guidelines, testing procedures and vaccine resources for both Chapman University and Orange County.
+All members of the Chapman community are encouraged to learn about the safety guidelines, testing procedures and vaccine resources for Chapman University.
 Guidelines for keeping healthy are based upon recommendations from the CDC and local health authorities.
 By working together and following these guidelines, we can help protect the health of everyone on campus and in our community.

 This information is offered to help you know your risk, protect yourself, take action if exposed to COVID-19 and take action if you are sick or test positive.

 Take action if you are sick or exposed to COVID-19.
 Testing is not required to return to campus from a break.
 The university continues to provide on-campus testing at no cost to Chapman community members at the COVID-19 Testing Center.
 Students and/or faculty in certain programs (e.g. Dodge College) are required to get tested according to program requirements.Report an off-campus COVID-19 test

 Have Additional Questions?

-Please review this list of frequently asked questions about current coronavirus policies and recent announcements regarding travel, on-campus dining, and school- or department-specific requirements.
+Please review this list of frequently asked questions about current coronavirus policies and recent announcements regarding vaccinations and testing, or department-specific requirements.